 The breaker for your air conditioner may trip if there is a power loss or a surge.
 Take note of which way the levers on your breaker box point.
 A breaker is a safety device that pauses the passage of electricity to an item to prevent damage.

 Once, reset the circuit breaker.
-If it continues to trip after restarting the unit, your air conditioner has a problem, and you should contact an HVAC professional.
+If it continues to trip after restarting the unit, your air conditioner has a problem, and you should contact Legacy Heating.

 Keep an Eye Out for Leaks